 Let me preface by saying that this is NOT a sponsored post and that the products I am about to recommend are based on my preferences from personally using and loving the products, but yes, the links in this paragraph are affiliates so I do make a small commission if you choose to purchase.
 My absolute favourites are the ones from Thirsties (you can get them locally from The Extraordinary Baby Shoppe in Hintonburg, Ottawa) and my second choice is from Rumparooz.
 My preference is the hook-and-loop closures (velcro) because you can adjust them each time as baby grows instead of having set sizes with the snaps.
 They all come in different fun patterns or solids so that you can show them off or have them blend into an outfit.

 So the next time you go to a baby shower, even if they don’t know it yet, a good diaper cover will be well appreciated down the road.
 Seriously—even if they are super vocal about not using cloth—I so wish we had bought ours sooner!

-Cheers!Yes, there are a few affiliate links in the post, but they are to things I would have linked to anyway, but figured this way I could make a few extra cents towards the cost of motherhood—it ain’t cheap!
+Cheers!Yes, there are a few affiliate links in the post, but they are to things I would have linked to anyway, and figured this way I could make a few extra cents towards the cost of motherhood—it ain’t cheap!
+They are of course at no additional cost to you.
 Thank you for any support you can offer.